 Submittal of a building permit application concurrent with a planning entitlement application now requires the property owner, the architect/engineer, and contractor (optional) to sign a Concurrent Submittal Acknowledgement of Risk prior to receiving Planning’s okay to submit for building permits.
 Please provide this signed form at the Planning counter or upload the signed copy to your planning entitlement application on Fresno FAASTER prior to submitting the building permit application.

 A pre-application is a process required prior to project submittal for most projects.
 This process is done by the Development Review Committee (DRC), which provides preliminary reviews for projects.
-At the DRC meeting, the developer meets with staff members comprised of all the reviewing departments to collaboratively discuss the application and receive concise and thorough feedback.
-The DRC meets every Tuesday and Thursday afternoon.
-There is no fee required for this preliminary review.
-For additional information please contact Alondra Williams at Alondra.Williams@fresno.gov.
+Planning staff meets with internal and external partners to review projects and discuss requirements.
+After this meeting, an appointment is scheduled for the Planning staff to meet with the applicant.
+There is a fee of $200 for this preliminary review.
+For additional information please contact Mindi Mariboho at Mindi.Mariboho@fresno.gov.

 To schedule a pre-application meeting, please submit your application through our online citizen portal: Fresno FAASTER.

-Cottage Food Operation (CFO): A CFO is permitted as a home occupation; therefore, a Home Occupation ZC is required..
-The applicant is required to fill out the Home Occupation ZC form and bring a hard copy to the Development Services Division public counter (2600 Fresno Street, 3rd Floor).
-Once Development Services staff signs the ZC the applicant shall continue the process and obtain their Business Tax Certificate from the Business Tax Division on the 2nd Floor of City Hall.
+A CFO is permitted as a home occupation; therefore, a Home Occupation ZC is required.
+Once Development Services staff approves the ZC the applicant shall continue the process and obtain their Business Tax Certificate from the Business Tax Division on the 2nd Floor of City Hall.
 The CFO applicant shall provide the Fresno County Health Department with a copy of the approved ZC.

 Plan Amendments are required whenever there is a proposed planned land use change.
 All plan amendment applications are considered by the Planning Commission and City Council.
-For additional information, please contact Mike Sanchez at Mike.Sanchez@fresno.gov.
+For additional information, please contact Dan Zack at Daniel.Zack@fresno.gov.

 (note that a Traffic Impact Study is required for all Plan Amendment applications)

 Rezone applications are required whenever there is a proposed zone district change.
 All rezone applications are considered by the Planning Commission and City Council.
-For additional information, please contact Mike Sanchez at Mike.Sanchez@fresno.gov.
+For additional information, please contact Dan Zack at Daniel.Zack@fresno.gov.

-A Conditional Use Permit application is required whenever a use is proposed that requires a CUP as outlined in the Zoning Ordinance.
+A Conditional Use Permit (CUP) application is required whenever a use is proposed that requires a CUP as outlined in the Zoning Ordinance.
 CUP applications are reviewed by Planning staff and are only considered by the Planning Commission or City Council by appeal.
-For additional information, please contact Mike Sanchez at Mike.Sanchez@fresno.gov.
+For additional information, please contact Dan Zack at Daniel.Zack@fresno.gov.

 A Conditional Use Permit Application is required for all cell towers.

 Development Permit Applications are required for all new structures, with the exception of single family residences.
-For additional information, please contact Mike Sanchez at Mike.Sanchez@fresno.gov.
+For additional information, please contact Dan Zack at Daniel.Zack@fresno.gov.

 A Variance application is a request to modify property development standards due to special circumstances.
 Note, variances are not granted for uses (i.e. to operate a commercial use in a residential district), rather they are simply for development standards (i.e. setbacks, height, open space, etc.).

-For additional information, please contact Mike Sanchez at Mike.Sanchez@fresno.gov.
+For additional information, please contact Daniel Zack at Daniel.Zack@fresno.gov.